dladams/duneproc/doc/tutorial02.md

 4. Dataprep for events 1-5, APA 3 only:
 > duneproc run_dataprep/event000001-000006/dpcr_apa3 mydst

-5. DQM with wide display for event 10.
+5. DQM with wide display for event 1.
 This includes a channel-tick display for each plane and many metric vs. channel plots:
-> duneproc run_dataprep/event000010 mydst
+> duneproc dqmw/event000001 mydst
+> display dqmw/event000001/runmydst/adcraw_tpp0v_run008564_evt000001.png

 6. Raw waveforms for ticks 3000-4000 in event 1 for the v-wires in FEMB 302.
 > duneproc wfRaw/event000001/dpcr_femb302v/wftick3000 mydst